elixir-europe/rdmkit/pages/contribute/github_way.md

 5. Click on “Propose changes”.
     {% include image.html file="propose_changes_github.png" inline=true alt="Propose changes on GitHub" %}
 6. You are now redirected on the Pull Request (PR) page.
 By clicking on the Create Pull Request green button you are redirected to Open Pull Request page and from there you can choose to

-  * open a "[Draft Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests)”, if you are not yet done writing.
+     * open a "Draft Pull Request", if you are not yet done writing.
 Later on you can always click on "Ready for review" to switch towards a normal pull request.
+More info about draft pull request can be found in the [Github documentation](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests)

       **OR**

      * open a "Pull Request", if you are confident about your contribution.
 In this case the editors will be assigned which are responsible for the sections you will add page to or change the content.
     {% include image.html file="draft_pullrequest_github.png" inline=true alt="PrDraft pull request on GitHub" %}

 7. In the description of your pull request it is possible to link the issue that covers this change by typing a hashtag `#` and the correct issue number.
 Suggestions will appear.
 This way it is easy for the editors to link back the issue were this change might be discussed beforehand.